soflyy/breakdance-developer-docs/menu/menu.md

 isDesktop() => boolean
 ```

-Determine wheter the menu is showing the desktop version.
+Determine whether the menu is showing the desktop version.

 ### isMobile()